5 frequently asked questions about medical repatriation

 How does repatriation work?

-The main options for medical repatriation are: by long-distance road ambulance, by private air ambulance and in business/first class on a commercial flight with a medical escort.
-A carefully selected medical team with the right specialisms with come to the patient, bringing all equipment and medication required and care for the patient throughout their journey home.
-In critical cases, we can construct an ICU environment, both in a road ambulance as well as on an air ambulance, so that patients on life-support can be repatriated safely as well.
+The main options for medical repatriation are: by long-distance Road Ambulance, by private Air Ambulance and in business/first class on a commercial flight with a Medical Escort.
+A carefully selected medical team with the right specialisms will come to the patient, bringing all equipment and medication required and care for the patient throughout their journey home.
+In critical cases, we can construct an ICU environment, both in a Road Ambulance as well as on an Air Ambulance, so that patients on life-support can be repatriated safely as well.
 We offer a bed-to-bed service and will only leave once the patient is settled into their new hospital, all paperwork is exchanged and a successful handover has taken place.

 What’s important when considering a medical repatriation?